sguox002/leetcode/leetcode-all.md

 - approach 2: for each line using binary search O(MlogN) ->>

-<<-1409.
-Queries on a permutation with key ***
-query[i] move the element at query[i] to the beginning
-- approach 1: brutal force using vector as hashmap to record value vs index
-- approach 2: binary index tree.
-tag: array, value vs index, hashmap
-->>

 <<-381. insert delete getRandom O(1), duplicate allowed. ***
 - store value vs indices in hashmap. (vector will not work since it will not be sorted after the operations)